CodeScop/Oge-Mai-Field-Guide/forestquests.md

 ### Leafsung Vial Creation - MT

-NOTE: This quest is impossible to complete until you've completed the quest **Make Attacks Sing**, which is the end of a quest chain in Luciola Forest.
+NOTE: This quest is almost impossible to complete until you've completed the quest **Make Attacks Sing**, which is the end of a quest chain in Luciola Forest.
 However, since it's *unlocked* by opening Mama Tree, I'm counting it thus.

 - **Location:** Mama Tree
-- **Unlocked by:** **Unlocked by:** LF MQ4
+- **Unlocked by:** LF MQ4
 - **Type:** Collection
 - **Requirements:** Collect/Craft 10 Leafsung Ink
 - **Rewards:** 1 Wooden Chest